Cascade of topological phase transitions and revival of topological zero modes in imperfect double helical liquids

 The rest of this article is organized as follows.
 In Sec.~\ref{sec:Hamiltonian}, we introduce our setup and the corresponding bosonized Hamiltonian, consisting of interacting electrons in two helical channels with proximity-induced local and nonlocal pairings and random spin-flip backscatterings.
 In Sec.~\ref{sec:rg_flow}, we discuss the RG flow equations and representative RG flow diagrams.
 In Sec.~\ref{sec:transport}, we explore the transport properties of the system.
 We use the renormalized couplings to analyze how various phases evolve in Sec.~\ref{subsec:transport_PD}, and compute the localization length and temperature in the insulating phase in Sec.~\ref{subsec:localization}.
 In Sec.~\ref{sec:topological_properties}, we characterize the system according to its topological properties and the associate zero modes.
 We discuss the formula of the number of the zero modes and examine how various ingredients existing in imperfect helical liquids influence the topology in Sec.~\ref{subsec:Majorana_criterion}.
 Combining with RG analysis, we obtain topological phase diagrams in Sec.~\ref{subsec:topo_PD}.
+In Sec.~\ref{sec:3dphasediagrams}, we construct both the transport- and topology-based phase diagrams in three-dimensional parameter spaces.
+In Sec.~\ref{sec:microscopic_features}, we visualize the spatial evolution of the Majorana zero modes and the bulk gap closing using channel-resolved density profiles.
 Finally, in Sec.~\ref{sec:discussion}, we summarize our main findings and discuss possible extensions and experimental realizations.
 Technical details are given in the appendices.
 The experimentally relevant platforms and their material parameters are summarized in Appendix~\ref{Appendix:platforms}.
 The derivation of random spin-flip backscattering terms are given in Appendix~\ref{Appendix:rs_terms}.
 The derivation of the RG flow equations, including the generalization to fractional helical liquids, is in Appendix~\ref{Appendix:RG}.
 The symmetry analysis of the effective model, solutions of the corresponding Bogoliubov-de Gennes equation and criterion of the zero modes are collected in Appendix~\ref{Appendix:single-particle-analysis}.
 Additional details of the numerical analysis are provided in Appendix~\ref{Appendix:more}.